LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking

+The Gumbel-Softmax trick is not merely an experimentally convenient method for sampling from categorical distributions; it is theoretically well-motivated for constructing Stochastic Soft Tokens because it uniquely satisfies Luce’s choice axiom~\citep{luce1959individual}.
 Luce’s choice axiom asserts that the probability of choosing an item from a set depends solely on its utility relative to the sum of all utilities in the set, independent of other alternatives.
 This property is crucial for ensuring that selection probabilities reflect the true relative preferences among items.
 The Gumbel-Softmax distribution naturally satisfies Luce’s axiom~\citep{DBLP:conf/nips/MaddisonTM14,DBLP:conf/icml/KoolHW19}.
 By adding Gumbel noise to the logarithm of the utilities (or probabilities), the Gumbel-Max trick ensures that the selection probabilities are proportional to the original utilities:

 We can generalize the $\operatorname*{argmax}$ operation to a $\operatorname*{argtopk}$ operation, which returns the indices of the k largest values, in order of decreasing value. \citet{DBLP:conf/icml/KoolHW19} proved the following theorem: